-- k.
-Use Tax: Use Tax, if owed, shall need to be verified and paid. - I.Special Use Permit:Applicant is in compliance with terms and conditions of approval. - m.
-Wildlife Agreed upon mitigation has been undertaken.
-Review: - n.
-Planned Unit Applicant is in compliance with terms and conditions Development: of approval. - 4.
-The Planning and Zoning Office shall review the findings from the inspection and determine if the property is in compliance. - a.
-If the property is in compliance, a letter will be sent to the property owner stating the property is currently in compliance and the zoning permit will be closed. - b.
-If the property is not in compliance, a letter will be sent to the property owner, certified return receipt, pointing out the non-compliance and how to come into compliance.
+k.
+Use Tax: Use Tax, if owed, shall need to be verified and paid.

+l.
+Special Use Applicant is in compliance with terms and conditions of Permit: approval.

+m.
+Wildlife Review: Agreed upon mitigation has been undertaken.

+n.
+Planned Unit Applicant is in compliance with terms and conditions of Development: approval.

+- D. The Planning and Zoning Office shall review the findings from the inspection and determine if the property is in compliance. - 1.
+If the property is in compliance, a letter will be sent to the property owner stating the property is currently in compliance and the zoning permit will be closed. - 2.
+If the property is not in compliance, a letter will be sent to the property owner, certified return receipt, pointing out the non- compliance and how to come into compliance.
 The property owner will then have to bring the property into compliance within thirty (30) calendar days from the date of notification.
-The property must be brought into compliance before occupancy. - 1) After thirty days, a re-inspection shall be made of the property.
+The property must be brought into compliance before occupancy. - 3.
+After thirty (30) days, a re-inspection shall be made of the property.
 If the matter of non-compliance has not been corrected or an agreement has not been reached by the Planning and Zoning Office with the property owner, the property file will be turned over to the County Attorney for prosecution, as prescribed by the current Custer County Zoning Resolution.